Updated as of 01/23/2024

 MHATTC (Mental Health Technology Transfer Center Network).
 A collaborative network that supports resource development, dissemination, training and technical assistance, and workforce development for the mental health field.

 The ATTC Network is an international, multidisciplinary resource for professionals in the addictions treatment and recovery services field.

 The purpose of the MHTTC Network is technology transfer - disseminating and implementing evidence-based practices for mental disorders into the field.

-The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+The National Council for Mental Wellbeing - Integrated Care is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.

 Chronic pain management is complex!
 The pain experience is different for everyone and there is no one-size-fits all solution.
 Alternatives to opioids for chronic and complex pain are far safer and likely more effective.

 The pandemic has surely made it more challenging, with disruptions in care, rampant fear, worsened stress, and increased social isolation.
 Drug overdose deaths have increased to record numbers, rising by more than 40% here in Washington State.

 The University of Washington Pain team continues to support you as you work with your patients to improve their pain management, their function and quality of life.